Qannaf/STL_CPlusPlus/README.md

 In the above code, the elements of ar are copied in ar1 using copy_n()

+<a name="1a4e"></a>
+5. iota() <br>This function is used to assign continuous values to array.
+This function accepts 3 arguments, the array name, size, and the starting number.

 ```CPP
 // C++ code to demonstrate working of iota()
 #include<iostream>